MagaluCloud/magalu/mgc/cli/docs/object-storage/objects/download-all/help.md

 ## Other commands:
 - Flags:
 - --dst file         Path to save files
-- --filter array(object)   File name pattern to include or exclude
+- --filter array()   File name pattern to include or exclude
 - Use --filter=help for more details
 - -h, --help             help for download-all
 - --src uri          Path of objects to be downloaded (required)

 ## Flags:
 ```bash